ICAZ117/mocside/README.md

     * some test cases have had the wrong assignment idempty
 * add modification to Ace-editor, suggestions, autoformat, autocompletes
 * Upon creating an assignment it should auto set the template for both python and java
-* not updating the problem percentage after submitting